culturing/poems/Poems/2026-04-13/10 Blanche.md

 are these what you will hold onto when seductions fail to satisfy, when you long to rest but cannot find any breast to lie on?
-You chose your path.
+You choose your path.